 The Takeaway on the Minimus 20V7 Trainer

 If you’re looking for a top-quality pair of minimal or barefoot shoes, then these ones should certainly be at the top of your list.
 They’ve been around for years now and there are a ton of people who swear by them.
 And, keep coming back for the next version as soon as their previous ones wear out.

 Look and Feel of Regular Cross Trainers

 Although they’re a minimal shoe, they have the look and feel of something a bit more substantial, almost like a normal cross-trainer.
-They do have a little bit of cushioning, lateral support and they’re quite responsive.
-In addition, they have a heel height of 4 mm, in line with the cross training shoes that you might be using right now, or just a wee bit lower.
+They do have a little bit of cushioning, and lateral support and they’re quite responsive.
+In addition, they have a heel height of 4 mm, in line with the cross-training shoes that you might be using right now, or just a wee bit lower.

 Very Comfortable to Wear